isGandalf/kagojkolom/README.md

 - **Create, Edit, Delete Notes**
   Add new note, update them, or delete them as needed with a smooth and intuitive UI.
 Deleted notes will be moved to trash.
 Users have the ability to permanently delete in Delete all notes section.

+- **Search Notes**
+  A simple search bar allows user to search for any text from the saved notes.
+The search bar will consider the notes available in the current window and search in its title and content for relevant notes.

 - **Share Notes**
   Share notes with others via email.
 After creating a note, tap the share icon to send it to anyone using their email address.
 The shared user only have view access.

+- **My Profile**
+  User can edit name and profile avatar from `My Profile` dropdown menu.
+Tap on the profile picture to navigate.

 ## 🛠 Technologies Used